The numbers are ugly

 When theft happens, speed matters.
 Have these ready:

-Contractors with documented inventories recover 2-3x more from insurance claims than those without.
+Contractors with documented inventories are in a far stronger position on insurance claims than those without.

 ---